osrf/gazebo_tutorials/haptix_comm/tutorial.md

     %%%

-Now, we are ready to test our controller with the HAPTIX simulator.
 Open a new terminal on the Linux machine running Gazebo and start the HAPTIX simulation using `IGN_IP` with the appropriate IP address (depending if you want to use your wired or wireless connection):

 ~~~
 . /usr/share/haptix_gazebo_plugins/setup.sh